How Much Does a Termite Inspection Cost?

-Deciding on a termite inspection while weighing your options can be a daunting process.
-Here are some frequently asked questions about termite inspection costs to help guide you in your decisions.
+Deciding on a termite inspection while weighing all of the options can be a daunting process.
+What follows are some frequently asked questions about termite inspection costs to help guide homeowners’ decisions.

 Q. How long does a termite inspection take?

-An inspector will take 1 to 2 hours to inspect your home for termite presence.
+An inspector will take 1 to 2 hours to inspect a home for termite presence.
 Once the inspection is completed, it’s typically valid between 30 and 90 days, depending on the state guidelines or lender requirements.
-For example, the South Carolina CL-100 report is only valid for 30 days after the inspection.
+For example, the South Carolina CL-100 report is valid only for 30 days after the inspection.

 Q. Can I treat my house for termites on my own?

 There are DIY treatments that can be found at home improvement stores, such as bait and monitoring systems, termiticides, and diatomaceous earth.
-However, these work better as preventive measures than effective treatment against an infestation.
-It’s recommended to call in a professional to inspect and treat your home if it has termites.
+However, these work better as preventive measures than effective ways to get rid of termites for good.
+Homeowners are advised to call in a professional to inspect and treat the home if it has termites.
 An exterminator costs an average of $176.

 Q. How often should I get a termite inspection?

-It’s recommended that homeowners should get an annual termite inspection if they live in a high-risk area or every other year if their home is in a low-risk location.
+It’s recommended that homeowners get a termite inspection annually if they live in a high-risk area or every other year if their home is in a low-risk location.
 A yearly inspection is also recommended if the home has a history of termite infestation.
-If you’re selling your home, some lenders require a pest or termite inspection before a loan is approved.
+If the home is being sold, some lenders require a pest or termite inspection before a loan is approved.

 Q. Do termites bite people?